 Ingredients

-Coconut Chia Parfaits with Fresh Berries
+Chia Pudding Parfaits with Fresh Berries

 - 1 ½ cups coconut milk, cartoned, canned, or homemade*